Metadata Privacy Beyond Tunneling for Instant Messaging: DenIM on Signal

 \subsubsection{Supported deniable actions}

 In \ourprotocol\ we support all actions needed to implement the Signal protocol's session initialization and double ratchet mechanism.
 However, we do not support all functionality that the Signal IM app supports.
 For example, we do not support group chats and video calls.
 We have intentionally chosen not to support specific functionality to prevent adversaries from learning about users' deniable behavior.
 First, we do not support read receipts for messages, since they leak to an adversary if or when a user receives a deniable message.
 Second, we support users blocking other users, but with the twist that blocked users are not informed that they have been blocked.
-An adversary that could learn that they have been blocked can for example flood a user with messages to provoke the user into blocking the them, and the adversary can then use the time of being blocked to infer that a user has received their deniable messages, which also leaks that the user's deniable buffer has been drained.
+An adversary that could learn that they have been blocked can for example flood a user with messages to provoke the user into blocking them, and the adversary can then use the time of being blocked to infer that a user has received their deniable messages, which also leaks that the user's deniable buffer has been drained.

-In order to start using \ourprotocol, each user needs to upload Signal keys and a seed for the key generator to the KDC through registering.
-We support the following \emph{deniable} Signal actions: \begin{description}[noitemsep,nolistsep] \item[Key exchanges] Users can send key requests to initiate new Signal sessions, and the server responds with a key response containing the user's public identity key, mid-term key, and crucially, always an ephemeral key unlike in standard Signal where the KDC may run out of ephemeral keys.
-While the KDC always provides ephemeral keys as part of the key material, users can also issue key refills. \item[User message] Signal messages containing ciphertext and Signal headers to support ratcheting. \item[Block request] Enforced by the server by silently dropping messages by blocked users instead of buffering them. \end{description}
+In order to use \ourprotocol, each user needs to upload Signal keys and a seed for the key generator to the KDC through registering.
+We support the following \emph{deniable} Signal actions:

+\ourparagraph{Key exchanges} Users can send key requests to initiate new Signal sessions, and the server responds with a key response containing the user's public identity key, mid-term key, and crucially, always an ephemeral key unlike in standard Signal where the KDC may run out of ephemeral keys.
+While the KDC always provides ephemeral keys as part of the key material, users can also issue key refills.